nipunattri1/NoAbs/README.md

 # NoAbs: (From-NAND Computer System)

-This project is a complete implementation of a general-purpose computer system built from the ground up — starting with a single NAND gate and ending with a working CPU capable of running high-level programs.
+This project is a complete implementation of a general-purpose computer system built from the ground up; starting with a single NAND gate and ending with a working CPU capable of running high-level programs.

 Inspired by educational systems design, the goal is to demystify how computers work by constructing each hardware and software layer manually.